Charting the future course of the industry.

 FAQsAre you a nominator or candidate with questions about the process?
 Read our FAQs.

 Conceived by Henry Crown Fellow Ranji Nagaswami, the program was initially developed in concept by the Aspen Institute's Business & Society Program and is now the newest Leadership Initiative of the Aspen Global Leadership Network.

 Jennifer Simpson, Managing Director

-Jennifer Simpson is the managing director of the Finance Leaders Fellowship.
+Jennifer Simpson is the managing director of the Aspen Finance Leaders Fellowship.
 She has worked in the finance field most of her career, including private equity and debt investing at The Gladstone Companies, leadership roles in leveraged lending and credit at National City Bank and debt arrangement at Morgenthaler Partners.
 Most recently she was the EVP of Finance and Operations at the National Fish and Wildlife Foundation.
-Jennifer began her career as a platoon leader in the U.S. Army’s Medical Service Corp and earned her undergraduate degree in Economics from The Wharton School of the University of Pennsylvania, financing it with a four-year Army ROTC scholarship.
+Jennifer began her career as a platoon leader in the U.S. Army’s Medical Service Corps and earned a bachelor's degree in Economics from The Wharton School of the University of Pennsylvania, financing it with a four-year Army ROTC scholarship.
 Her MBA is from Case Western Reserve University.

-For more information about the Fellowship, contact Tayo Fatokimi.
+For more information about the Fellowship, contact Ashley Sillaro.